ibm-cloud-docs/containers/cs_istio_health.md

 ### Grafana
 {: #grafana}

-1. Access the Grafana dashboard.
+1. Define the credentials that you want to use to access Grafana.
+  1. Copy and paste the following command.
+This command starts a text entry for you to enter a username, which is then encoded in base64 and stored in the `GRAFANA_USERNAME` environment variable.
     ```
+    GRAFANA_USERNAME=$(read -p 'Kiali Username: ' uval && echo -n $uval | base64)
+    ```
+    {: pre}
+  2. Copy and paste the following command.
+This command starts a text entry for you to enter a passphrase, which is then encoded in base64 and stored in the `GRAFANA_PASSPHRASE` environment variable.
+    ```
+    GRAFANA_PASSPHRASE=$(read -p 'Kiali Passphrase: ' pval && echo -n $pval | base64)
+    ```
+    {: pre}
+  3. Apply the following configuration to store the credentials in a Kubernetes secret.
+      ```
+      cat <<EOF | kubectl apply -f -
+      apiVersion: v1
+      kind: Secret
+      metadata:
+        name: grafana
+        namespace: istio-system
+      type: Opaque
+      data:
+        username: $GRAFANA_USERNAME
+        passphrase: $GRAFANA_PASSPHRASE
+      EOF
+      ```
+      {: pre}

+2. Access the Grafana dashboard.
+  ```
   istioctl dashboard grafana
   ```
   {: pre}

-2. If you installed BookInfo, the Istio dashboard shows metrics for the traffic that you generated when you refreshed the product page a few times.
+3. The Istio dashboard shows metrics for the traffic that you generate when you access your app in the service mesh a few times.
 For more information about using the Istio Grafana dashboard, see [Viewing the Istio Dashboard](https://istio.io/docs/tasks/telemetry/metrics/using-istio-dashboard/){: external} in the Istio open source documentation.

 ### Jaeger
 {: #jaeger}